Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Location identification**: The location identification convention described [here](https://ds.iris.edu/ds/newsletter/vol1/no1/1/specification-of-seismograms-the-location-identifier/).
 The convention has been adapted for the purpose of &mu;seismic monitoring in the mining context.
   - **Network Code** &mdash; Represents the code of the network and shall be expressed with two character
-  - **Station Code** &mdash; A five (5) alphanumerical code representing  the code of the station that contains the digitizer.
+  - **Station Code** &mdash; A five (5) alphanumerical code representing the station contains the digitizer.
+The station is defined as the location where the data acquisition units reside.
-  - **Location Code** &mdash; A two character numerical code representing the recording site (where the sensor is deployed).
-For each station, the location code shall be unique.
+  - **Location Code** &mdash; A two (2) alphanumerical  code representing the recording site or the location of an instruments comprising on.
+For each station, the location code of individual instrument shall be unique.
   - **Channel Code** &mdash; The three character channel code shall follow the FDSN standard naming convention of August 2000 described in the SEED document [Appendix A](http://www.fdsn.org/pdf/SEEDManual_V2.4_Appendix-A.pdf).
 The first letter represents the band code, the second the instrument code and the third the orientation code.
 For instance, a typical $14 Hz$ or $15 Hz$ omnidirectional geophones code would be GH?, where ? would be replaced by the appropriate component orientation code.
   - **Alternate Code**                                      |